travlr-archived/CodeDepot/README.rst

 Decentralized Network
 ``````````````````````
+	Todo

 Processor Node
 ```````````````
+	Todo

 Secure Computing
 `````````````````
+	Todo

 .. zkSNARKS for C

 Micro-payment Calculation
 ``````````````````````````
+	Todo

 User Interfaces are Very Flexible Thin Clients
 ```````````````````````````````````````````````
+	Todo

 WorkSource
 ==========

-WorkSource is the proposal for a open governence, decentralized, peer to peer marketplace for end-users
+WorkSource is a proposal for a open governence, decentralized, peer to peer marketplace for end-users
 to hire freelancers.
 It will employ modern cutting edge technology for monetization, accounting, contractual obligation and
 in the case needed, arbitration.
 The most prominent aim is to incorporate very simple access and functionality directly